Halid Šabanović

-Halid Šabanović (/bs/; born 22 August 1999) is a Bosnian professional footballer who plays as a right-back.
+Halid Šabanović (/bs/; born 22 August 1999) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League club Čelik Zenica.

 Šabanović started his professional career at Sarajevo, who loaned him to Mladost Doboj Kakanj in 2021.
 In 2022, he joined Angers.

 Club career

 Sarajevo

 Šabanović started playing football at a local club, before joining youth academy of his hometown club Sarajevo in 2016.
 In July 2017, he signed his first professional contract with the team.
 He made his professional debut against Krupa on 3 March 2018 at the age of 18.
 On 22 September, he scored his first professional goal against the same opponent.
 He won his first trophy with the club on 15 May 2019, by beating Široki Brijeg in Bosnian Cup final.

 In January 2020, Šabanović signed a new two-year deal with Sarajevo.

 In January 2021, he was loaned to Mladost Doboj Kakanj until the end of season.

 Angers

 In June 2022, Šabanović was transferred to French outfit Angers for an undisclosed fee.
 He made his official debut for the team on 7 August against Nantes.
 On 8 April 2023, in a league match against Lille, he scored his first goal for the team.

 On 30 January 2024, Šabanović was loaned by Valenciennes until the end of the season.